Meet our management team

 Ms. Karina Carver

-Karina is the CFO Phoenix.
-Ms. Carver has over 20 years of Accounting and Finance experience in a variety of industries at companies both large and small.
+Karina has over 20 years of Accounting and Finance experience in a variety of industries at companies both large and small.
 From 2009 – 2017, Ms. Carver was with Fiskars, a multi-national consumer products company.
 During her time at Fiskars, she provided financial support for a variety of product lines and initiatives.
 Prior to joining Fiskars, Ms. Carver worked for AE Business Solutions, IT hardware and services provider, Thermo Fisher, a scientific instruments maker, US Cellular, and Schneider National, a transportation and logistics company.
 Ms. Carver holds a Bachelor of Business Administration in Accounting from University of Wisconsin-Madison.

 Mr. David Gillispie